owais12-lgtm/midi-controller/README.md

 # midi-controller
-its a midi controller i made to use with a DAW program, its firmware using circuit python! theres 25 keys, 6 encoders and 4 sliders.
+its a midi controller i made to use with a DAW program, its firmware was made using circuit python! theres 25 keys, 6 encoders and 4 sliders.

 # Images